greymini/recursive_map/README.md

 # AI-Powered Knowledge Graph Extraction & Evaluation

 An AI-based pipeline that extracts semantic entities and relationships from unstructured documents (PDF/TXT) and generates a structured knowledge graph.
 Uses LangGraph for LLM orchestration, Google Gemini 2.5 Flash as the language model, NetworkX for graph generation, and Streamlit for document upload and visualization.
+A video demo can be accessed here: https://url-shortener.me/30WF

 ## Features